- Not Evaluated

 - Extinct in the Wild

-There are five Asian Elephants living at Woburn Safari Park, including four females - Yu-Zin, Damini, Chandrika and calf Tarli, along with one male - Raja.
+There are five Asian Elephants living at Woburn Safari Park, including four females - Yu-Zin, Damini, Chandrika and juvenile Tarli, along with one male - Raja.
 Damini, Chandrika and Raja came from West Bengal in India in 1997 and Yu-Zin came from Holland in 2010.

 Yu-Zin is our oldest Elephant here at the park and was born in 1979, Chandrika was born in 1992 and Damini and Raja were both born in 1994.
-Elephant calf Tarli was born to mum Damini and dad Raja in September 2014.
+Tarli was born to mum Damini and dad Raja in September 2014.

 - Asia, Sri Lanka, Borneo and Sumatra